owlbarn/tutorial/book/symbolic/README.md

 - `name`: get the name of operation
 - `op_type`: get the operation type string
 - `input`: get the input nodes name of an operation
 - `set_input`: update the input nodes name
 - `output`: get the output nodes name
 - `set_output`: update the output nodes name

 There are also some functions that only apply to certain types of operations.
 The generator type of operations all need to specify the type of data it supports.
 Therefore, we use `dtype` function to check their data types.
 Another example is the `output` property.
 For most of the operation, it has only one output, and therefore its name is its output name.
-However, for operations such as `MaxPool` that contains multiple output, we need another function: `output`.
+However, for operations such as `MaxPool` that contains multiple outputs, we need another function: `output`.

 **Type Checking**